 THE MODERN TRACTOR

 During World War I, Harry designed farm machinery to compensate for the loss of manpower to the frontlines.
-Early tractors were problematic because they could capsize if the plough became trapped in soil.
-Ferguson saw the need for a dependable, low-cost tractor and in 1926 he patented a design which allowed the plough to be raised or lowered from inside the cab.
+Early tractors would capsize if the plough became trapped in soil and Ferguson came up with a solution.
+In 1926 he patented a design which allowed the plough to be raised or lowered from inside the cab.

 In 1938, Ferguson made a deal with Henry Ford under which 300,000 tractors were produced in the United States.
-In 1947 after the death of Henry Ford, the agreement was terminated by Ford’s son.
+After Henry Ford’s death in 1947, the agreement was terminated by Ford’s son.
 Ferguson eventually received a settlement, although it was less than he wanted.
 In 1953, Ferguson sold his company to Massey-Harris.
 Today it’s the Massey-Ferguson brand we know and love so well.

-It might be hard to believe but before 1954 crisps were only flavoured with salt – shock, horror!
+It might be hard to believe but before 1954 crisps were only flavoured with salt.
 Thankfully, Joe ‘Spud’ Murphy came along to save us from an eternity of bland snack foods.
 He set up his own crisp factory in Dublin’s Moore Street, inventing the first ever flavoured crisps (cheese and onion) and the Tayto brand.
 Originally the crisps were hand-packed in greaseproof paper and delivered to retailers in an airtight tin to help maintain their freshness.

 Although today there are many pretenders to the throne, Irish people know that a packet of Tayto is the true king of the snacks.
-These golden delights are highly sought after by Irish people across the globe.
+Irish emigrants all over the world thank the gods for this clever invention.